 It’s found in many foods, as well as in supplement form.

-The amount of magnesium a person should be getting depends on age and sex, but for adult men, the average recommended amount is around 400-420mg per day, and 310-320mg for women.
+The amount of magnesium a person should be getting depends on age and sex, but the average recommended amount is around 310-320 mg for women and 400-420 mg per day for men.
 Most people in the U.S. don’t get enough magnesium from their diets, but older men and teenage girls are especially likely to have low magnesium levels.

 How can you tell if you’re not getting enough?
 Unless your magnesium deficiency is severe, you probably won’t be able to tell.
 Even blood tests reveal less than 2% of the full amount of magnesium in your body, because most of it is stored in bones and cells.

 Symptoms of magnesium deficiency include: loss of appetite, fatigue, nausea, and weakness, which are all fairly easy to chalk up to a different cause.
 Migraine sufferers are especially likely to be lacking in magnesium.